Effective worm control relies on the correct and responsible use of wormers combined with good pasture management.

-- Target the following worms at the correct time of year with a wormer effective at killing them:
+- Target the following worms at the correct time of year with an appropriate wormer:

-- Use the correct dose: the recommended dosage will vary according to the horse’s weight.
-Estimate weight as accurately as possible using scales or a weigh tape.
+- Use the correct dose.
+The recommended dosage will vary according to the horse’s weight.
+Estimate weight as accurately as possible using a weigh bridge or a weigh tape.

-- Don’t rely on the blanket use of the same wormer: this may encourage the development of drug resistance in the parasite population.
+- Don’t rely on the blanket use of the same wormer; This may encourage the development of drug resistance in the worm population.

 A well-managed pasture will help to reduce the worm burden.
 The following points should be followed where possible:

 - Remove droppings on a regular basis (preferably daily, but at least twice a week) and don’t use horse manure as fertiliser.

 - Don’t overstock pastures: a maximum of two horses per hectare or 1-1.5 acres per horse is recommended.

 - Graze horses of a similar age together – young horses are more susceptible to a higher worm burden.

 - Sub-divide grazing areas into smaller paddocks and graze on a rotational basis.